 If your eyes itch, burn, sting, look red, or you have a constant feeling of something being lodged in your eye, you may have a condition called Meibomian (“my-BOH-mee-an”) Gland Dysfunction, or MGD.
 This condition is the leading cause of Dry Eye Syndrome.

 Patients from throughout the New York City area suffering from Meibomian Gland Dysfunction.
-If you suffer from any of these symptoms or think you might have MGD, contact the The Dry Eye Center at Drs.
-Farkas, Kassalow, Resnick & Associates.
-Dr. Farkas, Dr. Kassalow, and Dr. Resnick can help you with the long-term relief you need.
+If you suffer from any of these symptoms or think you might have MGD, contact the Drs.
+Farkas, Kassalow, Resnick & Associates. our eye doctors can help you with the long-term relief you need.

 What is Meibomian Gland Dysfunction?

 Our tears are made up of three components: the lipid (oil) layer, aqueous (water) layer, and the mucus (sticky) layer.
 These components work in unison to lubricate and coat the eyes, keeping them moist and comfortable.